rime/librime/README-windows.md

 Setup a build environment
 ---
-Copy `env.bat` from `env.bat.template` and edit the script according to your setup.
+Copy `env.bat.template` to `env.bat` and edit the script according to your setup.
-Specifically, make sure `BOOST_ROOT` is set to the path where you extracted Boost source;
+Specifically, make sure `BOOST_ROOT` is set to the path to Boost source directory;
+modify `CMAKE_GENERATOR` and `PLATFORM_TOOLSET` if using a different version of Visual Studio;
-modify `*_INSTALL_PATH` if you've installed build tools in a custom location.
+set `DEVTOOLS_PATH` for build tools installed to a custom location.

-When finished, run `shell.bat` to complete the following steps in a prepared command prompt.
+When prepared, run the following commands in a Developer Command Prompt window.

 Build Boost
 ---